oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/examples/compute-block-volume/README.md

 For INSTANCE-3:
 - The instance is based on "VM.Standard.E4.Flex" shape, as defined by the *shape* attribute.
-- The instance is based on the "Oracle-Linux-8.8-2023.08.31-0" image published, as defined by *image.id* attributes.
+- The instance is based on the "Oracle-Linux-8.10-2024.08.29-0" platform image, as defined by *platform_image.name* attribute.
 Use the [platform-images module](../../../platform-images/) to obtain platform images information based on a search filter.
 - The instance will have the boot volume preserved on termination, as defined by *boot_volume.preserve_on_instance_deletion* attribute.
 - The instance boot volume is encrypted with an Oracle-managed key (OCI default) as it does not define *encryption.kms_key_id* attribute and there's no applicable *default_kms_key_id* attribute.
 - The instance boot volume is set to be backed up per Oracle-managed *gold* backup policy, as defined by *boot_volume.backup_policy* attribute.